decode why

 Notable Speaking Opportunities

-Keynote at The Holistic Festival of Life Facilitator at CUTX Business Program Keynote Speaker at Dallas Startup Week Keynote Speaker at Business Lounge Dallas Keynote Speaker at Inspire U Fest Dallas Professional Women’s “2020 Woman of the Week” TV Guest on Courtney Benson Property Group TV Guest on Good Morning Texas Keynote at The Girl Cave Business Tribe Panelist on The Girl Cave’s #WorthaLook Live Talk Show Keynote at Bright Girl Media’s 2020 Business Summit Speaker at Junior Achievement Dallas Keynote Speaker at Girls Inc Facilitator at Dallas Startup Week Expert Panelist on Credit Union of Texas Business Basics Panel Facilitator at First United Bank Marketing Mixer Panelist at Dallas SBA Entrepreneurship Expo Speaker at Southwest Airlines BOLD Summit Workshop Facilitator at Sustainable Brands Brand Culture Led Change Conference Keynote at Sustainable Brands Turkey Conference
+Keynote at The Holistic Festival of Life Facilitator at CUTX Business Program Keynote Speaker at Dallas Startup Week Keynote Speaker at Business Lounge Dallas Keynote Speaker at Inspire U Fest Dallas Professional Women’s “2020 Woman of the Week” TV Guest on Courtney Benson Property Group TV Guest on Good Morning Texas Keynote at The Girl Cave Business Tribe Panelist on The Girl Cave’s #WorthaLook Live Talk Show Keynote at Bright Girl Media’s 2020 Business Summit Speaker at Junior Achievement Dallas Keynote Speaker at Girls Inc Facilitator at Dallas Startup Week Expert Panelist on Credit Union of Texas Business Basics Panel Facilitator at First United Bank Marketing Mixer Panelist at Dallas SBA Entrepreneurship Expo Speaker at Southwest Airlines BOLD Summit Workshop Facilitator at Sustainable Brands Brand Culture Led Change Conference Keynote at Sustainable Brands Turkey Conference Workshop Facilitator at Our Power Summit

 Workshop Testimonials